bjnord/coding_practice/advent-2018/day-16/README.md

 You collect many of these samples (the first section of your puzzle input).
 The manual also includes a small test program (the second section of your puzzle input) - you can **ignore it for now**.

 Ignoring the opcode numbers, how many samples in your puzzle input behave like three or more opcodes?

+## Part 2

+Using the samples you collected, work out the number of each opcode and execute the test program (the second section of your puzzle input).

+**What value is contained in register 0 after executing the test program?**